 A short walk from the beach, Frii Hotel in Canggu offers rooftop ocean views and a boutique surf hotel experience.
 Enjoy your early morning surf check from the rooftop bar or take a moment to relax poolside while munching healthy food.
 Ranked a bit higher on the luxuriousness scale than some of the other Canggu surf accommodations on this list, Frii hotel is great for the couple looking for seclusion, or the family looking for a quiet place to stay.
 Another added treat is the free shuttle to and from Seminyak if you want to mix things up.

 Pretty Poison combines partying and skating with a Californian style pool skate bowl and backyard inspired bar.
-The crowds usually kick in at around 10pm and is located on the Canggu one way.
+Located on the Canggu one way the crowds usually kick in at around 10 pm.
 Head down to watch some serious skating, sink a few Bintangs, and soak in the atmosphere.

 The Lawn Canggu offers a great place to party, great food and drinks, and an amazing pool.
 A quick look through their online photo gallery is sure to give you an idea of the type of crowd that the Lawn tends to pull.
 A great place for singles and your average surf traveller, it’s definitely worth a visit.